How to Focus on Studying While at Home

 Turn off your phone or place it 5 feet away from you.

 Phones are the ultimate distraction.
+How to focus on studying without a phone?
 The best way to handle the notifications is to turn your phone off.
 If you need to leave it on, place the phone 5 feet away from you.
 By having to walk to your phone you will add another layer of effort before you can check it.
 This extra action may be enough to deter the habit of turning your phone screen on and off unnecessarily.

 Turn your distracting friends into homework allies!